Priyanshjain/Revature-Project-0/README.md

 # Revature-Project-0
 This project is java Console based project.
 # Banking Console project
-## Description The Bank app is a console-based application that simulates banking operations.
+## Description: The Bank app is a console-based application that simulates banking operations.
 A customer can apply for an account, view their balance, and make withdrawals and deposits.
 An employee can aprove or deny accounts and view account balances for their customers.
-## Purpose We want to see that you can meet deadlines and that you can code.
-You are expected to complete the following requirements and give a 5 minute presentation of your project to our QC team.
 ## Requirements
   1. Functionality should reflect the below user stories.
   2. Data is stored in a database.